-The needed background to follow the course is acquired in the Mathematics and Electronic Circuits courses taught in first year of the grade.
+The needed background to follow the course is acquired in the mathematics courses and in the course Electronic Circuits taught in first year of the grade.
 Within this knowledge must be emphasized the integral and derivative operation, the recognition of graphs and the data extraction from them.
 For the last part of the course a basic understanding of circuit theory is needed.